Muscle Diagram

 Enables better understanding of injuries

-Muscle Diagrams can also help in understanding injuries by pinpointing which muscles are affected.
+Muscle diagrams can also help understand injuries by pinpointing which muscles are affected.
 This helps healthcare professionals and patients understand the cause and location of an injury, which can aid in creating an effective treatment plan.

 How can muscle diagrams be used for studying anatomy?